-- Longer halflife: Curcuminoids, namely curcumin, demethoxycurcumin (DMC) and bisdemethoxycurcumin (BDMC) has revealed the properties such as poor water solubility, hydrophobicity, and instability under varying pH conditions of the gastrointestinal tract as the main reasons for its poor bioavailability.
-It stays in the body for a very short period and thus has a very poor absorption.
+- Longer halflife: Curcuminoids, namely curcumin, demethoxycurcumin (DMC) and bisdemethoxycurcumin (BDMC) has revealed the properties such as poor water solubility, hydrophobicity, and instability under varying pH conditions of the gastrointestinal tract as the main reasons for its poor bioavailability2.
+Thus conventional turmeric extract stays in the body for a very short period and thus has a very poor absorption.

-Various human studies have also demonstrated ‘free’ curcuminoids bioavailability (45.5-fold), pharmacokinetics, relative distribution of ‘free’ curcuminoids (>70%).
+- Various human studies have also demonstrated ‘free’ curcuminoids bioavailability (45.5-fold), pharmacokinetics, relative distribution of ‘free’ curcuminoids (>70%).

 Upon swelling in the gastrointestinal tract, colloidal and amorphous particles of curcumin leaches from the network and directly absorbed from the intestinal tract by crossing the membrane.
 High mucoadhesive character, water miscibility and small particle size provides better membrane permeability than the standard crystalline curcumin.

 Clinically substantiated claims of CurQfen® are:

 - CGM was found to deliver significantly high levels of plasma curcumin as compared to the standard unformulated curcumin when supplemented at 250 mg kg−1 b.wt in Wistar rats and 250 mg in humans1.

 - After a single dose of 500 mg oral administration of CGM, the plasma levels of free curcuminoids were found to be significantly high at all the time points, when the absorption from standard curcumin was compared.

 - Curcuminoids in the unconjugated form were shown to possess better antioxidant, anti-inflammatory, antiproliferative, neuroprotective, antiamyloidic, and antineuroinflammatory potential.
+3

 - The results indicated a better absorption for Curcumin followed by DMC and BDMC with a relative enhancement of 45.5-folds in the total free curcuminoids plasma bioavailability for CGM as compared to the same dose of standard curcumin2.

 - Provides longer duration and elimination half-life:

-- Plasma concentration was continued at greater than 100 nM level for 12 h, leading to the conclusion that higher plasma curcumin concentrations for longer duration can be observed even with low doses of CGM.
+- Plasma concentration was continued at greater than 100 nM level for 12 h, leading to the conclusion that higher plasma curcumin concentrations for longer duration can be observed even with low doses of CGM2.